isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 hide: yes
 exl-id: befac9ad-d2c4-4705-96fc-f0ea0ef823b8
 ---
-# Setup development environment for Headless Adaptive Forms on Cloud Service
+# Setup development environment for Headless adaptive forms on Cloud Service

 <span class="preview"> This is a **WORK IN PROGRESS** article.</span>

-Ready to build and test Headless Adaptive Forms on Cloud Service?
+Ready to build and test Headless adaptive forms on Cloud Service?
 Enable Forms for your Cloud Service program and get going.

 ## Before you begin